 A touch goes a long way.
 In fact, I often suggest to family members who are visiting a loved one in the hospital to take along a glycerin stick, which can be purchased at a drugstore, to refresh a loved one’s mouth.
 I also suggest that they bring an aromatic oil to massage the muscles around the neck of the patient.
 This type of touch changes the whole chemistry taking place in the body.
 Finally, I suggest that a nice, soft, fuzzy washcloth be used to wash their face, particularly around the eyes and nose, and feet.

-I can recall often when I have injured myself as a child, just a parental touch to the injured area would make a difference in relieving the discomfort.
-When I had a so-called chest cold, my mom would rub me down with a healing ointment and by morning, I would feel much better.
+I can recall when I injured myself as a child that just a parental touch to the injured area would make a difference in relieving the discomfort.
+When I had a so-called chest cold, my mom would rub me down with a healing ointment and, by morning, I would feel much better.
 Just think, in those days, we didn’t even have antibiotics.

 It was recorded in the Bible how a woman who had a blood disorder was healed by the touch of the hem of Christ’s garment.
-I am sure that many patients would benefit from that same touch of nurses and doctors when they are hospitalized.
+I am sure that many patients would benefit from a similar touch by nurses and doctors when they are hospitalized.
 It takes so little to help the healing process.

 Today, more doctors are attending conferences that present topics on mind and body healing at major medical schools.
 However, it seems that medical students do not have this opportunity.

 In 1988, while producing a television show on Channel 5, “The McCreary Report,” I was fortunate to have as a guest Dr. Dolores Krieger, Ph.D., R.N., who wrote the book “Living the Therapeutic Touch: Healing as a Lifestyle.”
 She described how you can use your hands to help heal.
 When I finished the interview, she signed a copy of the book, stating, “Keep in touch.”